Sustechlizhijie/HPC_final_project/source_code/README.md

 # HPC_final_project
 This is a class final project of HPC class. the problem is to solve a 1-D transient heat problem.

-For explicit_Euler folder:
+*For explicit_Euler folder:

 ​	first run:  "make explicit_heat.out", then run: "bsub<script.sh"

+​	If want to change the grid and time resolution, use "-n"  and "-dt" in the script.sh

+​	the result data store in "explicit_heat.h5"

-For implicit_Euler folder:
+*For implicit_Euler folder:

 ​	first run:  "make implicit_heat.out", then run: "bsub<script.sh"

-keep updating ......
+​	If want to change the grid and time resolution, use "-n"  and "-dt" in the script.sh

+​	the result data store in "explicit_heat.h5"

+***More detail is showing in final report***